How to Pass the Cabin Crew Assessment Day Group Exercise

 I remember when I attended my cabin crew assessment day, my mind was spinning with questions about the group exercise:

 "What task will I have?"

-“Who are my team-mates going to be?
-Will they know we must work together or they will go for the ‘look after yourself’ approach?”
+"Who are my teammates going to be?
+Will they know we must work together, or will they go for the 'look after yourself' approach?"

 "Will we make the task a success or a complete failure?"

-“What are the assessors looking for and how can they figure it out if I have what it takes to be a flight attendant when they only asked us to put some lego blocks together?”
+"What are the assessors looking for, and how can they figure it out if I have what it takes to be a flight attendant when they only asked us to put some lego blocks together?"